Find out the truth about some common myths and misconceptions about influenza.

 4. Does the flu vaccine work?

 So, while some people who get the vaccine may still get the flu, that doesn’t mean they won’t benefit from it.
-That’s because the flu vaccine can help prevent some of the more severe complications that can occur from the flu, Mahoney explains.
+That’s because the flu vaccine can help prevent hospitalization from some of the more severe complications that can occur from the flu.

 The optimal time to get a flu shot is before it begins spreading in your community.
 The CDC recommends getting vaccinated in early fall, by the end of October, but if you miss this window, you can still benefit from getting the vaccine as late as January (or even later).